shorepine/amy/README.md

 amy.send(osc=2, note=60, vel=3)
 ```

 You should hear a bell-like tone.
 Nice.
+(This example is also implemented using the C API in [src/examples.c:example_fm()](https://github.com/bwhitman/amy/blob/b1ed189b01e6b908bc19f18a4e0a85761d739807/src/examples.c#L281).)

 Another classic two operator tone is to instead modulate the higher tone with the lower one, to make a filter sweep.
 Let's do it over 5 seconds.

 ```python
 amy.reset()